-The readers can identify with Aliya in this instance as everyone has a first when it comes to relationship with the opposite s3x.
-Aliya’s father’s advise to her is also applicable to young adults.
+The readers can identify with Aliya in this instance as everyone has a first when it comes to a relationship with the opposite s3x.
+Aliya’s father’s advice to her is also applicable to young adults.

 He advises that a recipient of a gift should not feel obliged to do anything because they feel indebted.

 Also, gifts don’t mean the giver really loves the other person and relationships shouldn’t be based on material benefits.

 On Aliya’s birthdays, since she is 12, she receives birthday cards from her father and on the occasion of her 16th birthday, he gives her a birthday card, a digital camera and a 16-page letter detailing her life journey, each page for each year.